 - Contact local newspapers and talk to the editor to inform them about the new business coming to the community.
 Highlight the benefits that your company will bring by either providing a needed service or jobs to the community.

 - Encourage local religious leaders to attend the grand opening.
 Let them know that your business is there to help support them and their parish.

 - Blessing the business and those who come.
-Invite local religious organizations to attend prior to the ribbon cutting ceremony to bless the business.
-Religious leaders can invite parish members to come and participate in the special event.
+Invite local religious organizations to attend prior to the ribbon-cutting ceremony to bless the business.
+Religious leaders can invite parish members to come and participate in a special event.